wpeterman/ResistanceGA/README.md

 ResistanceGA
 ============

 ### An R package to optimize resistance surfaces using Genetic Algorithms.
 Both continuous and categorical surfaces can be optimized using these functions.
 Additionally, it is possible to simultaneously optimize multiple resistance surfaces at the same time to generate novel resistance surfaces.
+Resistance distances can be calculated as cost distances (least cost path) between points, or as circuit-based resistance distances calculated using CIRCUITSCAPE

 To install this package, execute the following commands in R: